AnJoiner/FFmpegCommand/README.md

 * Support audio sound size control and mixing (such as reading sound plus background music)
 * Support some filters, audio fade in, fade out effects, video brightness and contrast, and add watermark
 * Support for generating silent audio
+* Supports most ffmpeg commands (excluding third-party ones that are not introduced)

 |Run FFmpeg|Get media information|
 |---------| ----------------------------------|